torrejonv/teranode/docs/architecture/teranode-architecture.md

 There are two distinct processes that the Block Assembly Service performs:

 1. **Subtree Assembly**: The Block Assembly Service ingests transactions and organizes them into subtrees.
-As discussed in the [UBSV Data Model](#23-ubsv-data-model) section, subtrees are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
-A UBSV subtree is designed to contain at least 1M transactions.
+As discussed in the [Teranode Data Model](#23-teranode-data-model) section, subtrees are a key component of Teranode, allowing for efficient processing of transactions and blocks.
+A Teranode subtree is designed to contain at least 1M transactions.
 Once a subtree is created, it is broadcast to all other nodes in the network.

 2. **Block Assembly**: The Block Assembly Service compiles block templates consisting of subtrees.
 Once a hashing solution has been found, the block is broadcast to all other nodes for validation.